publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stIII/ch55/schI/m__us_usc_t49_s5503.md

     (a)  __Establishment__  __.—__

-    There is established in the Research and Innovative Technology Administration an Office of Intermodalism.
+    There is established in the Office of the Assistant Secretary for Research and Technology of the Department of Transportation an Office of Intermodalism.

     (b)  __Director__  __.—__